Config reference

 Example:

-Command directives:description
+Command directives:

 cmd